sahilmalhotra0510/io/charts/charts.md

 -->
 <br>

-# React Update Requests
+# React Projects

+### Multi-sort for impact columns

-Here are two items for the near-term React wishlist.
-These will allow positive jobs and value-added to be compared with negative impacts.
+Sortable checkboxes will allow positive jobs and value-added to be compared with negative impacts.
 Total Amounts would be displayed, with a toggle to Per-Dollar Spent.
+Fanyi is working on this:

 1.)
 When clicking on the [Sector List](/io/build/sector_list.html?view=mosaic&count=100&indicators=ACID,ETOX,EUTR) column headers: